ichiu03/NLP_MentalHealth_Group8/README.md

 # Reddit Depression Detection — NLP Final Project

-Binary classification of Reddit posts as depressed vs. non-depressed, using a shared prepared dataset and three modeling approaches: a TF-IDF + Logistic Regression baseline, BERT fine-tuning, and GPT prompting.
+Binary classification of Reddit posts as depressed vs. non-depressed, using a shared prepared dataset and three modeling approaches: a TF-IDF + Logistic Regression baseline, BERT fine-tuning, and LoRA fine-tuning using open-source Mistral AI Model.

 ---